 Unemployment is high.
 European oversight is sparse.
 Merchant vessels are transporting lucrative goods through the Caribbean.
 The conditions are set for the Golden Age of Piracy.
 Given few options, many chose a life of plunder and strife.
 But alas, life aboard a sailing ship is anything but easy.
 Cramped quarters, storms, rats and infested food, most will be lucky to survive.
 A few may even find fortune.
 Be skilled and your name may live on in history.

 In Legacy at Sea, you will play the role of a pirate captain during the Golden Age of Piracy.
-Choose and modify 3 ships to accumulate gold and build your reputation.
+Choose and modify your ships to accumulate gold and build your reputation.

 Legacy at Sea is currently in development.
 The artwork pictured is generally the final product.
 The graphic design is not.
 Sign up for our mailing list at the bottom of the page to stay informed.

 Features of Legacy at Sea

-- Upgrade your ships – You will command three ships.
-You may add cannon, crew, officers, and specialists.
+- Upgrade your ships – You may add cannon, crew, officers, and specialists.